-Founded in 1976, the Minnesota Nonpublic School Accrediting Association (MNSAA) is the largest accrediting association for nonpublic schools in the State of Minnesota with over 170 member schools ranging from kindergarten through grade 12.
+Founded in 1976, the Minnesota Nonpublic School Accrediting Association (MNSAA) is the largest accrediting association for nonpublic schools in the State of Minnesota with over 170 member schools ranging from preschool through grade 12.

 MNSAA serves faith-based and independent schools.
 Established as a secular entity, MNSAA accreditation is open to candidacy from nonprofit elementary and secondary nonpublic schools operating in Minnesota that have been in existence for a minimum of two years.
 A nonpublic school is defined as a privately controlled organization wherein a resident may legally fulfill the Minnesota compulsory instruction law.
 The school may consist of one or more buildings.
 Home schools are excluded.